DCotterill/ntp-hugo/content/webinar-registration-october-2020.md

 current concerns
 * One-on-one coaching to help you implement the changes you decide on.

-The webinar is happening on Thursday 29th October at 12.30pm - 1.30pm.
-So why not join me, BYO lunch and find out how I can help you to help yourself and your health.
+The webinar is happening on Thursday 29th October at 12.30pm - 1.30pm AEST.
+So why not join me, BYO lunch and find out how you can make some quick easy changes to improve your health!